 - Combine all dry ingredients in large bowl.

-- Add egg to large bowl and combine.
+- Add egg to large bowl and combine with dry ingredients.

 - Add turkey to bowl and combine all together with hands.